biopython/biopython.github.io/wiki/Download.md

     install programs provided above.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
 Note that until BioPython 1.49b, Biopython used the older Numeric library.
 We have tested NumPy 1.0, 1.1 and 1.2 with Biopython.
+Note NumPy 1.2 requires at least Python 2.4.

 ### Optional Software